-Nørre Hedegård is an unusually well-preserved village from the Iron Age, which in a period of 700 years has been situated on a hill by the large sport and event centre Gigantium.
+Nørre Hedegård is an unusually well-preserved village from the Iron Age.
+For a period of 700 years, the village was situated on a hill by the large sport and event centre Gigantium.
 The oldest traces from the buildings originate from year 600 B.C., while the youngest are from year 200 A.D.

 The remnants of the houses therefore lie in different layers on top of each other.
 The house most well-preserved originates from year 0.